 This question is a question that people have asked me a few times, and each time, I see it as a trick question.

-So in this article, I will answer this question and other similar questions that I’ve received.
+So, in this article, I will answer this question and other similar questions I’ve received.

 Social media platforms such as Facebook, Twitter, Instagram, Snapchat, etc., are often confused with social mediums.
 What exactly is the difference between them?

-Social media platforms allow their users to create profiles to share information, photos, videos, and other content.
-These social media networks also enable users to interact through comments, likes, shares, and other activities.
+Social media platforms allow users to create profiles to share information, photos, videos, and other types of content.
+These social media networks enable users to interact through comments, likes, shares, and other activities.

 A social medium is a way to connect with people.
 For example, LinkedIn allows its members to create a social media account, share social media posts, build professional networks, and communicate with colleagues, individual users, and potential customers.